Lessani252/SGWR/README.md

-Data format should be like this in csv file, as also can be seen in the provided datasets: xutm   yutm   x-coord   y-coord   (dependent variable) (indipendent variables x1, x2, x3, ..............kn)
+Data format should be like this in csv file, as also can be seen in the provided datasets: xutm   yutm   x-coord   y-coord   (dependent variable) (indipendent variables x1, x2, x3, ..............kn) The base code is driven from FastGWR and you can find it via this link (https://github.com/Ziqi-Li/FastGWR).